-As kids we got into trouble because we wanted our pasta "plain," with cheese.
-It's not that we don't love tomatoes, but we couldn't get enough of the salty taste and chewy, buttery texture.
-All grown up now, we've invited preserved lemon, pecorino and arugula to join this childhood favorite.
+As kids we caused trouble at the table by asking for pasta "plain," with cheese.
+We love tomato, but we still can't get enough of the salty taste and chewy, buttery texture of pasta 'al dente' served bare.
+All grown up now (sort of), we've invited preserved lemon, pecorino and arugula to join our childhood favorite.

 1 lb pasta (we stayed local to our native California with Semolina Artisanal Pasta's organic penne rigate)

 6 cups baby arugula (we like our greens)

 2 TBS extra virgin olive oil

 2 TBS unsalted butter